 - (1) The grant date fair values of Talon Options awarded were calculated using the Black-Scholes model as the Company determined this to be the most accurate measure of value of the Talon Options. - (2) Represents compensation paid to Mr. van Rooyen in his role as CEO of the Company.
-He receives no additional compensation in his role as a director of the Company. - (3) Represents amount paid to Mr. Werger net of four months where he was seconded to another company where such other company paid his salary.
-Notwithstanding the secondment, Mr. Werger continued to work for the Company on an as-needed basis without salary from the Company. - (4) Represents the SW Deferred Salary and the HVR Deferred Salary, respectively. - (5) Amount represents the grant date fair value of Talon Options awarded in 2019.
+The HVR Deferred Salary was paid to Mr. van Rooyen in 2021, however the deferred amounts were recognized in "All Other Compensation" in the years earned (2016, 2017 and 2018) despite not being paid until 2021. - (3) Mr. Malan began his employment with Talon Nickel on September 1, 2021. - (4) Mr. Goldner began his employment with Talon Nickel on March 18, 2021.
+Prior to such time and commencing on March 13, 2019, he was seconded to Talon Nickel from Kennecott Exploration Company ("KEX").
+Compensation amounts prior to March 18, 2021 are based on amounts paid directly to KEX for his compensation - (5) Mr. Mehalek began his employment with Talon Nickel on April 19, 2021. - (6) Amount represents the grant date fair value of Talon Options awarded in 2022.
 Grant date fair value was calculated in accordance with the Black-Scholes model using the Common Share price on the date of grant.
-All 2019 Talon Options were valued based on the following assumptions: expected volatility of 75%, risk-free interest rate of 1.30% to 1.48%, no dividend yield and expected life of five years. - (6) Amount represents the grant date fair value of Talon Options awarded in 2020.
+All 2022 Talon Options were valued based on the following assumptions: expected volatility of 60%, risk-free interest rate of 1.52.% to 3.76%, no dividend yield and expected life of five years. - (7) Amount represents the grant date fair value of Talon Options awarded in 2021.
 Grant date fair value was calculated in accordance with the Black-Scholes model using the Common Share price on the date of grant.
-All 2020 Talon Options were valued based on the following assumptions: expected volatility of 70% to 75%, risk-free interest rate of 0.42% to 0.74%, no dividend yield and expected life of five years. - (7) Mr. Groulx was hired effective February 4, 2020 at annual salary of US\$185,000.
+All 2021 Talon Options were valued based on the following assumptions: expected volatility of 70%, risk-free interest rate of 0.92% to 1.38%, no dividend yield and expected life of five years. - (8) Amount represents the grant date fair value of Talon Options awarded in 2020.
+Grant date fair value was calculated in accordance with the Black-Scholes model using the Common Share price on the date of grant.
+All 2020 Talon Options were valued based on the following assumptions: expected volatility of 70% to 75%, risk-free interest rate of 0.42% to 0.74%, no dividend yield and expected life of five years. - (9) Represents retirement plan employer matching contributions to 401(k) retirement plan for U.S. based NEOs and to RRSP for Canadian based NEOs. - (10) Amount includes the Goldner Sign-on Bonus, 401(k) retirement plan matching contributions and other KEX compensation. - (11) Amount includes 401(k) retirement plan employer matching contribution and other KEX compensation. - (12) The SW Deferred Salary was paid to Mr. Werger in 2021, however the deferred amounts were recognized in "All Other Compensation" in the years earned (2016, 2017 and 2018) despite not being paid until 2021. - Amounts in the table originally in U.S. dollars were converted to Canadian dollars at the following average monthly exchange rates from the Bank of Canada: 2022 1.3017, 2021 1.2537, 2020 1.3412